andrewjahn/AndysBrainBook/docs/OpenScience/OS/fMRIPrep_Demo_4_AdditionalPreproc.rst

 Smoothing
 *********

 In the AFNI tutorial, we used a smoothing kernel of 4mm on the functional data, applied with the command ``3dmerge``.
+First, navigate to the directory ``Flanker/derivatives/fmriprep/sub-08/func``.
 We will run the following code to apply the smoothing kernel:

 ::